LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 This User Guide sets out detailed instructions for building your own dashboards, creating filters and visualizations and more.

-**DISCLAIMER:**

-LivePerson will support standard reports that are provided by LivePerson as part of the Report Builder product.
-If you use Report Builder to create or implement custom reports, we suggest that you keep the guidelines outlined in the [customize dashboards](https://docs.google.com/document/d/1JE5RT9ebB1gU0WJUO2iB50wSy7ZSJWapvid0RsDkyFU/edit#heading=h.jyq1rsq9ms12) section in mind.
-However, please note that we will not provide support for these custom reports.
-LivePerson is not liable for any loss or damage to data that may result from the use or performance of any custom reports.

 # Getting Started

 ## Accessing Report Builder